dipankarmaikap/dipankarmaikap.com/src/content/post/integrating-react-hook-form-with-tanstack-start.md

 - Validates on both client and server sides.
 - Uses reusable, type-safe code.

 Check the [GitHub repo](https://github.com/dipankarmaikap/tanstack-react-hook-form) for a more complex example with a reusable Input component.
-While this form doesn’t save any data to a database, the structure supports adding database logic or redirects in `registerSimpleForm` ServerFunction.
+While this form doesn’t yet save data to a database, the structure makes it easy to extend—whether by storing submissions, redirecting users, or adding custom logic.

 Happy coding!
 Questions?
 [Let me know](https://x.com/maikap_dipankar).